A Cleaning is a Cleaning. Right? | Washingtonian

 “The old technique was never entirely successful because biofilm hides below the gum line, is hard to see, and the hard-to-clean root surface is irregular, with many nooks and crannies,” Dr. Deutsch says.
 “This new technology is a game-changer, resulting in squeaky clean elimination of biofilm in an area we could never reach before—with this thorough kind of cleaning.
 And the more effective we are in removing biofilm, the more effective we are in getting gums healthy, decreasing infection and inflammation in the mouth, and also decreasing the patient’s overall dangerous inflammatory load.
 That results in better overall body health.”

-As we now know,” he says, “research now has proven that you can’t have a healthy body without a healthy mouth.
+As we now know, research now has proven that you can’t have a healthy body without a healthy mouth.

 2. Replacing the old dental explorer instrument with a laser decay detector: With the “Diagnodent Decay Finder” Deutsch and his team now can discover even the smallest areas of tooth decay.
 The point of its pen-like laser probe, placed on the surface of the tooth, measures the presence of decay through the outer layer of enamel.